Best eCommerce Business Models and Strategies with Examples

 Marketplaces

-An e-commerce marketplace helps connect sellers and buyers under a single platform.
+An ecommerce marketplace helps connect sellers and buyers under a single platform.

-Sellers list products on e-commerce marketplaces to attract buyers.
+Sellers list products on ecommerce marketplaces to attract buyers.
 The marketplace owners are responsible for conducting customer transactions while the sellers handle the shipment.

 Marketplaces impose certain rules and restrictions on what can be sold on their platform, and they take little commissions on each product sold.
+Learn more about B2B Marketplaces evolution in the expert digest.

 Types of eCommerce Platforms